pagkly/Zed/Investopedia/Investing/Dividend Payout Ratio .md

 ## Formula and Calculation of Dividend Payout Ratio

-The dividend payout ratio can be calculated as the yearly dividend per share divided by the earnings per share, or equivalently, the dividends divided by net income (as shown below).
+The dividend payout ratio can be calculated as the yearly dividend per share divided by the [[EPS|earnings per share]], or equivalently, the dividends divided by net income (as shown below).

 Dividend Payout Ratio\=Dividends PaidNet Income\\begin{aligned} &\\text{Dividend Payout Ratio} = \\frac{ \\text{Dividends Paid} }{ \\text{Net Income} } \\\\ \\end{aligned}